 Each contractor who solicits or performs home improvement services in Maryland is required to hold an MHIC license.
 This is true regardless of whether the contractor holds a license in another State.
 It is also true even if the contractor does not have an office in Maryland.
 Out-of-state contractors must also register with the Maryland Department of Assessments and Taxation.

 15. Paper License

-	My company is showing up as an active sub-contractor; however, we have not yet received anything in the
+My company is showing up on your website as an active subcontractor; however, we have not yet received our license in the mail.

 16. License Application

 Our company would like to know the requirements for a home improvement contractor to get licensed in the State of Maryland.
 Is there an application/testing process?